gachakra/php-enum/README.md

 }

-PublicEnumChild::ELEMENT1(); // Instantiate an enum element using internal cache new PublicEnumChild(PublicEnumChild::ELEMENT2); // Create new enum element instance
+PublicEnumChild::ELEMENT1(); // Instantiate an enum element using internal cache new PublicEnumChild(PublicEnumChild::ELEMENT2); // Create new enum element instance not using internal cache
 ```

 ### Basic Methods